lsst-sims/sims_featureScheduler_runs1.7/README.md

 rolling_scale1.0_nslice2_v1.7_10yrs.db
 rolling_scale1.0_nslice3_v1.7_10yrs.db

 The latest rolling cadence simulations with the classic footprint.
 The strength of the rolling is varried between 20 and 100%.
 We also try dividing the wide-fast-deep area in half (nslice2) and thirds (nsilce3).
+The nslice3 runs do not increase the cadence as much as might be expected, they probably need some basis function weight adjustments.